FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/dist_rate_hour.png)

-> Depending on the rate per hour type, the degree of download is indistinguishable.
+> Depending on the download rate per hour type, the degree of download is indistinguishable.

 <br>